 I have both my boys home this week.
 It’s a wonderful feeling for a mother.
 Yet, even as I was reflecting on my youngest’s recent return from college, I realized something: this week is really the last time the three of us will be living together in the same house.
-As Nathan heads off to a summer mission trip at the end of the month, upon his return, I will have moved into my new condo (where he will have a room), and then shortly thereafter, David will be bringing his bride to make this house their home.
+As he heads off to a summer mission trip at the end of the month, upon his return, I will have moved into my new condo (where he will have a room), and then shortly thereafter, his older brother will be bringing his bride to make this house their home.

 I found a song I asked my boys to sing with me.
 I heard it during my nighttime ritual watching of Andy Griffith.
 It’s entitled, “There is a Time for us to Wander” written by Rodney Dillard and Mitch Jayne.
 It’s a song about life and change and seemed very appropriate for the mood I find myself in tonight.

 There is a time for love and laughter, The days will pass like summer storms;